-So you’ve decided to do
+So you’ve decided to start

 But then comes time for you to start… and you see your baby totally disinterested or tossing food left and right.
 And the only one who’s super excited is your dog.